BioPsyk/cleansumstats/docs/input.md

 - col_P, if stats_neglog10P

 ## Minimum requirements for inclusion in a sumstat library
-If the library switch in the config is activated, then more fields will be required:
+If the library switch is activated, by addiing the field and value:

-The minimum requirements to organize a library are:
+- "cleansumstats_metafile_kind: library"

+then these additional minimum fields will be required:
 - "cleansumstats_version"
 - "cleansumstats_metafile_user"
 - "cleansumstats_metafile_date"
-- "path_sumStats"
 - "study_Title"
 - "study_PMID"
 - "study_Year"